bgd-labs/aave-proposals-v3/src/20240404_Multi_ReserveFactorUpdates/ReserveFactorUpdates.md

 ## Simple Summary

-This AIP is composed of two actions: (1) a continuation of proposal 49 on Governance v3 that increases the Reserve Factor (RF) for assets on Ethereum v2 by 5.00%, up to a maximum of 99.99%; and (2) to start periodically increasing the RF across the last remaining v2 deployment, Avalanche.
+This AIP is composed of two actions: (1) a continuation of proposal 49 on Governance V3 that increases the Reserve Factor (RF) for assets on Ethereum V2 by 5.00%, up to a maximum of 99.99%; and (2) to start periodically increasing the RF across Avalanche V2.

 ## Motivation

-This AIP will reduce deposit yield for assets on Ethereum & Avalanche v2 by increasing the RF.
-With this upgrade being passed, users will be further encouraged to migrate from Ethereum v2 to v3.
+This AIP will reduce deposit yield for assets on Ethereum & Avalanche V2 by increasing the RF.
+With this upgrade being passed, users will be further encouraged to migrate from Ethereum V2 to V3.

 Increasing the RF routes a larger portion of the interest paid by users to Aave DAO's Treasury.
 User's funds are not at risk of liquidation and the borrowing rate remains unchanged.